This Place Mystic-fies Me

 There’s really no reason in the world for anyone to eat at Mystic Pizza.
 The food we had (a veggie supreme pizza, salads, and some garlic bread sticks) was perfectly fine.
 Nothing was gross or poorly prepared.
 But certainly nothing was exciting or worthy of praise either.

 Since this is in downtown Mystic, there is no parking.
-I can’t imagine what a clusterflipflop this place is on an August Saturday.
+I can’t imagine what a mess this place is on an August Saturday.
 (I avoid Mystic on summer weekends for a reason.)
 Early October was bad enough, but Mystic Pizza has that TARDIS quality about it; it doesn’t really look big, but it’s actually rather large.
 We had no issue getting a table quickly.

 Again, our food was fine and we cleaned our plates.
 But I am positive there is better pizza in Mystic, probably within a block or two.
 And the large Vegetarian Delight pie was 20 bucks, which is how much a large of the greatest pizza in the world costs in other parts of Connecticut.

-Interstingly, the vast majority of Mystic Pizza Yelpers are not from Connecticut, let alone southeast Connecticut.
+Interestingly, the vast majority of Mystic Pizza Yelpers are not from Connecticut, let alone southeast Connecticut.
 I’m pretty sure locals never, ever go to Mystic Pizza.

 While we were paying our bill, an effusive woman gushed to her waiter, “I love this place.
 This is the best pizza I’ve ever had in my life!”
 Hoang and I stared in disbelief but took the high road.
 She had a decided midwestern accent and if all she’s had is Chicago deep dish travesties or Papa John’s in Iowa, I get it.
 But at the same time, I wanted to kidnap her and take her to New Haven.

 It made me sad.
 There’s a gift shop there too, at which people were actually buying Mystic Pizza stuff.
-That made me sad too.